m1ndflay3r/lemon/README.md

 Both ext4 and btrfs are supported at present, and a sensible btrfs subvolume configuration is included.
 Btrfs can be enabled via lemon.conf.

 pacman can be used to generate a list of all repository packages installed on any given system, which can then be used as a packagelist for lemon.
-Aur package support is present, and can be enabled via lemon.conf.
+AUR package support is present, and can be toggled via lemon.conf (enabled by default).

 Note: Only systemd is officially supported.
 While it's technically possible to use other init systems with lemon, it will not configure them for you automatically.
 As always, YMMV.
 <h4>Instructions</h4>